mosswg/Project-Ideas/README.md

-# Project-Ideas
+# Project Ideas

-A list of my ideas for future projects
+ - MXS: A scripting style language that compiles directly into x86 assembly